carlos-cardoso/tx_engine/README.md

   - Client IDs: Clients are represented by u16 integers.
 New client records are created automatically if a transaction references a non-existent client.
   - Transaction IDs: Transaction IDs (u32) are assumed to be globally unique for transaction types that introduce funds.
   - Amount Precision: Uses rust_decimal with a scale of 4 for financial calculations.
+Bankers rounding is used on input and output (Bankers rounding is used minimizes cumulative rounding bias in financial calculations).

 #### Error Handling: